kazurayam/ashotwrapper/docs/index.md

 Censoring example

-Please find the clock area is painted grey.
-You can do image comparison of 2 screenshots both of which are censored.
-Possibly, the painted area would no longer cause significant difference.
+Please find the clock area is painted gray. if you do image comparison of 2 screenshots both of which are censored, the painted area would be the same.
+It would no longer cause any significant image difference.